The Cayman Islands Government has on 7 February 2020 passed the Private Funds Act, 2020 and the Mutual Funds (Amendment) Act, 2020.

 Existing funds previously exempt under section 4(4) of the MFA (those with 15 or fewer investors) (“Section 4(4) Funds”) will need to comply with the registration requirements by 7 August 2020.
 New Section 4(4) Funds that start carrying on business after the Commencement Date will need to comply with the registration requirements with immediate effect.

 Existing Section 4(4) Funds will need to review the current make-up of their boards or other governing bodies to determine if they satisfy the “four-eyes” principle requiring at least two natural persons in management roles.

 Directors of Section 4(4) Funds not already registered with CIMA will need to register prior to 7 August 2020.
 This is an online process and Stuarts Walker Hersant Humphries can assist with this process if need be.

 CIMA has not yet published the registration form for Section 4(4) Funds, but it is expected to be similar to the form currently filed for mutual funds registered under section 4(3) of the MFA.
 A Section 4(4) Fund will not be required to file an offering document (or any amendments) with CIMA.
 A prescribed fee will also be payable on registration and in January of each year thereafter.

 Stuarts will be making contact with all clients in relation to the requirements under this new law.

-Please get in touch with your usual contact at Stuarts Walker Hersant Humphries if you have any questions related to either the PF Law or the MFL.
+Please get in touch with your usual contact at Stuarts Walker Hersant Humphries if you have any questions related to either the PF Act or the MFA.